Periodic efficient total girth colorings in cubic maps of girth 4 correspond to 3-permutation face colorings: Exchanges

-\begin{theorem} \cite[Theorem 29]{+1} Each exchange in a cutout of a connected simple cubic graph $\Gamma$ of girth 4 via a 4-cycle whose pair of parallel edges that are not in $E(\Gamma)$ have their linear interiors intersecting unavoidably the linear interiors of some edges of $\Gamma$ takes to a connected simple cubic graph $\Gamma'$ of girth 4 whose genus is larger than that of $\Gamma$.
-If $\Gamma$ has an ETGC, then $\Gamma'$ has an ETGC, too. \end{theorem}
+\begin{theorem} \cite[Theorem 29]{+1} Let $X$ be a cutout of a $\Pi$-map $M(G)$ of a simple cubic graph $G$ of girth 4.
+Let $C$ be a 4-cycle $C=C_0\cup C_1$ with $C_0,C_1$ as in (\ref{c0c1}) and $C_1$ crossing edges of $G\setminus C_0$ in all cutouts of orientable surfaces realizing the genus of $G$.
+Let $G\setminus E(C_0)$ be connected.
+Then, each exchange in $X$ takes to a connected simple cubic graph $G'$ of girth 4 whose genus is larger than that of $G$.
+If $G$ has an ETGC, then $G'$ has an ETGC and a PFC corresponding to that of $G$. \end{theorem}

+\begin{example} A case of raising the genus one unit via an exchange is given on the left side of Figure~\ref{paquita}, where the graph $G^{**}$ on the lower right of Figure~\ref{noera} is redrawn in a bicutout $X''''$ translated from the bicutout $X'''$.
+Notice $X'''$ has two 10-belts M$'$ and N$'$ with the interior of their faces in yellow and light-blue, respectively, having each just an end-vertex of each of the two crossover green (color 3) edges.
+Each of M$'$ and N$'$ is formed by the union of two faces of $M(G'')$ with 3-permutation colors 321 and 132, produced by the removal of the red edges of $C_0$. \end{example}